Where to Stay in Ometepe (and why this matters!)

 If you really want to relax and enjoy some peace and quiet then you will have to go remote – which isn’t very hard to do in Ometepe!
 Much of the island is connected with gravel roads and hotels and hostels can be found in isolated locations surrounded by jungle!

-- El Zopilote (low budget) – $15 USD for a double room.
-This unique hostel is located on a farm.
-It is one of the most popular places to stay on Ometepe!
+- El Zopilote (low budget) – $15 USD for a double room and only $5 for a dorm.
+This unique hostel is located on a farm and as such, is one of the most popular places to stay on Ometepe!
 It located on the jungle slopes of the volcano Maderas and not too far from Santa Cruz or Balgue.
+You need to book it in advance to secure your room on either Hostelworld or Booking.com.

 - Hacienda Merida (mid-range budget) – $32 USD for a double room.
 This guesthouse is located in the area of Merida which is remote and close to both San Ramon waterfall and places to kayak.
 A beautiful beachfront property!